-We’ve been trying out both the dry dog food and the wet dog food as Muttley likes to have a bit of variety in his life.
+We’ve been trying out both the dry dog food and the wet dog food as Annie likes to have a bit of variety in her life.
 There is quite a lot of choice in the range and with the exception of a couple they’ve all been huge hits.

 Lily’s Kitchen Adult Chicken & Duck complete dry food